 How do Layer 4 Load Balancing and Layer 7 Load Balancing Differ?

-Load balancing is one of the most important functions of an application delivery controller (ADC), optimally distributing network traffic across servers to provide the best possible application performance and availability.
+Load balancing is one of the most important functions of an application delivery controller (ADC), optimally distributing network traffic across servers to provide the best possible application performance and application availability.
 There are a few different ways this can be done; you’ll see references to layer 4 load balancing, layer 7 load balancing, and even L4 load balancing / L7 load balancing.
 What does this mean, and which of these is the most useful?

 The difference between layer 4 load balancing and layer 7 load balancing is based on the various layers in the Open Systems Interconnection (OSI) Reference Model for networking.
-An L4 load balancer works at the transport layer, using the TCP and UDP protocols to manage transaction traffic based on a simple load balancing algorithm and basic information such as server connections and response times.
-An L7 load balancer works at the application layer—the highest layer in the OSI model—and makes its routing decisions based on more detailed information such as the characteristics of the HTTP/HTTPS header, message content, URL type, and cookie data.
+An Layer 4 load balancer works at the transport layer, using the TCP and UDP protocols to manage transaction traffic based on a simple load balancing algorithm and basic information such as server connections and response times.
+An Layer 7 load balancer works at the application layer—the highest layer in the OSI model—and makes its routing decisions based on more detailed information such as the characteristics of the HTTP/HTTPS header, message content, URL type, and cookie data.
 An L4-7 load balancer manages traffic based on a set of network services across ISO layers 4 through 7 that provide data storage, manipulation, and communication services.

 To understand the value of each of these approaches, we’ll first look at the differences between them.